-OVERVIEW: The Gimbel Foundation has funded a variety of programs in New York and nationally since 1943.
-Today, one of its five grantmaking interests is the environment--both for direct services and advocacy.
-Some specific focus areas include reducing carbon emissions and increasing energy efficiency, ensuring access to clean air and water, and restoring the health of the oceans.
+OVERVIEW: The Gimbel Foundation supports the environment with grants for both direct services and advocacy.
+Its environmental grantmaking includes projects that reduce carbon emissions and increase energy efficiency, ensure access to clean air and water, and restore the health of the oceans.

-IP TAKE: Gimbel gives mostly to national programs and pretty consistently to a short list of big environmental groups for general support.
-But there is a small emphasis on ocean work and the occasional small grant for New York City programs.
-It also limits its funding for direct services to that which is done in New York.
+IP TAKE: Gimbel predominately funds national programs and large environmental groups with general support.
+However, there is a small emphasis on ocean work and the occasional small grant for New York City programs.
+The foundation limits its funding for direct services programs to those operating in New York City.

-One nice thing about Gimbel is that it’s fairly accessible.
-You can always give them a call at (212) 684-9110, but grant decisions are made in December and June.
+Gimbel is fairly accessible and may be reached at (212) 684-9110, but grant decisions are made in December and June.
 Inquiries are accepted through the funder’s online system.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).